 On April 11, 1945, Richard Kollmar portrayed Blackie in a radio series syndicated by Frederick Ziv to Mutual and other network outlets.
 Over 200 episodes of this series were produced between 1944 and October 25, 1950.
 Other sponsors included Lifebuoy Soap, Champagne Velvet beer and R&H beer.
 While investigating mysteries, Blackie invaribly encountered harebrained Police Inspector Farraday (Maurice Tarplin) and always solved the mystery to Farraday’s amazement.

 Initially, friction surfaced in the relationship between Blackie and Farraday, but as the series continued, Farraday recognized Blackie’s talents and requested assistance.
 Blackie dated Mary Wesley (Jan Miner), and for the first half of the series, his best pal Shorty was always on hand.
 The humorless Farraday was on the receiving end of Blackie’s bad puns and word play.

-You can listen to the adventures of Boston Blackie on the Crime, Suspense & Horror Channel from the Pumpkin FM Old Time Radio Network.
+You can listen to the adventures of Boston Blackie on the Crime, Suspense & Horror Channel from the ROK Classic Radio Old Time Radio Network.
 Happy Listening